WeatherLab/fsodoc/source/libraries/time.rst

 Dates and Times
 ###############

-CodeIgniter provides a fully-localized, immutable, date/time class that is built on PHP's DateTime object, but uses the Intl extension's features to convert times across timezones and display the output correctly for different locales.
-This class is the **Time** class and lives in the **CodeIgniter\I18n** namespace.
+FSO provides a fully-localized, immutable, date/time class that is built on PHP's DateTime object, but uses the Intl extension's features to convert times across timezones and display the output correctly for different locales.
+This class is the **Time** class and lives in the **FSO\I18n** namespace.

 .. note:: Since the Time class extends DateTime, if there are features that you need that this class doesn't provide,
     you can likely find them within the DateTime class itself.